 College of Science & Engineering

-3D printing is a multi-scale platform, allowing for the incorporation of functional nanoscale inks, the printing of microscale features, and ultimately the creation of macroscale devices.
-This three-dimensional blending of functional materials and "living" platforms may enable next-generation 3D printed devices.
-The nature of these on-going projects requires different simulation, computer-aided engineering, data visualization, and image processing software available through MSI.
+3D printing is a multiscale platform, allowing for the incorporation of functional nanoscale inks, the printing of microscale features, and ultimately the creation of macroscale devices.
+This blending of 3D printing, functional materials, and "living" inks may enable next-generation 3D printed devices.